limosek/zaf/README.md

 * Zabbix agent autoinstallation and autoconfiguration suitable to use in puppet or another tool
 * OS packaging support
 * Zabbix API support
+* Zabbix host autoregistration automation
+* Zabbix sender and agent glue (send results of agent checks to zabbix sender)

+## How it works
+Zaf installer will do most of actions needed to monitor some specific plugin items.
+Configuration of plugin is very simple and text readable.
+Anybody can write its own plugin or make its plugin "zafable".
+It is enough to create *control.zaf" file.
+For example, look into https://github.com/limosek/zaf-plugins repository.
+This is default repository for zaf.

+## I want to make my own plugin!
+Great!
+Look into https://github.com/limosek/zaf-plugins repository, look to control files and try to create your own.
+It is easy!
+You can contact me for help.

+## I want to help with zaf!
+Great!
+I have no time for testing on systems and writing system specific hacks.
+Next to this, templates should be optimized and tested for basic plugins.

+## I love this tool
+OK, great, if you love this tool, you can support new development on paypal account *lukas@macura.cz* or Bitcoin address **19Wbr729vei35gUQLcH2ZJGKb8oTVLz44K**.

 ## Installing Zaf